Heavy rainfall in parts of Rajasthan | Science-Environment

 - India

-Mount Abu and Pratapgarh recorded a maximum of 8 cm of rainfall in a day.
+According to the meteorological department, Bunga in Banswara recorded 137 mm of rain, while the rainfall gauged in Bagidora, Shergarh, Raipur, Sajjangarh and Sallopat was 98 mm, 93 mm, 91 mm, 80 mm, and 79 mm, respectively.

-Sangod in Kota recorded 7 cm of rain in a day, while Tatgarh in Ajmer and Bagidora in Banswara both recorded 6 cm of rainfall, according to the meteorological department.
+Several other places recorded rainfall below 79 mm during the past 24 hours.

-The department has forecast heavy rain in parts of Banswara, Sirohi, Rajsamand, Pratapgarh, Jhalawar, Chittorgarh, Barmer, Pali, Jaisalmer, Jodhpur, and Nagaur districts till tomorrow morning.
+The department has predicted heavy rainfall at isolated places in Banswara, Dungarpur, Pratapgarh, Barmer, Jalore, and Pali districts during the next 24 hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)